Stanley Rogers Resor: Career

 After the war, Resor went to work on Wall Street, and was made partner in the prominent Debevoise & Plimpton law firm.
 In 1965 during the Vietnam War, President Lyndon Johnson appointed him Secretary of the Army and he remained in the position under President Richard Nixon until 1971.
 In 1984, he was awarded the United States Military Academy's Sylvanus Thayer Award.

 During the 1970s he served as US ambassador to the MBFR (mutual and balanced force reduction) talks in Vienna, held between NATO and the Warsaw Pact.
 Over time he grew critical of U.S. policy regarding nuclear weapons, and was a member of and spokesperson for the Arms Control Association of America in 1997 when it protested NATO expansion into Eastern Europe based on concerns about the reaction of the Russian government to perceived encroachment by NATO.
 He returned to Debevoise & Plimpton after he left government service and retired in 1991.

 Personal life

 Resor married Jane Pillsbury of the Pillsbury family in 1942 in a ceremony attended by John F. Kennedy and Cyrus Vance.
 They had seven sons.
 After Jane's death in 1994 he married Louise Mead Resor in 1999.

+He died in Washington DC on April 17, 2012, at age 94 of congestive heart failure.